A tribute to the Indian fire fighters ahead of the Independence Day

 Rescuing after a fire

-Recently the country has witnessed a number of fire broke out.
-The fire fighters rescued many lives after major fire broke out at a Covid-19 hospital in Ahmedabad last week, or in a COVID hotel converted into Covid Care Centre in Vijayawada on Sunday.
+Recently the country has witnessed a number of fire-broke out.
+The firefighters rescued many lives after major fire broke out at a Covid-19 hospital in Ahmedabad last week, or in a COVID hotel converted into Covid Care Centre in Vijayawada on Sunday.

 Landslides clearing